preqon/preqon.github.io/projects/honours.md

 computer scientists).
 - Neuroscientific research.
 - Time-series analysis.
-- Neural data analysis (LFP recordings and spike trains).
+- Neural signal processing (LFP recordings and spike trains).
 - Applications of
     - information theory.
     - complex systems modelling.
 - Statistical inference in an information theoretic/dynamical systems context.
+    - This is readily transferable to signal detection.
-- How to design an empirical model of a fundamental principle (in this case, that fundamental principle was information transfer).
+- How to design an empirical model of a fundamental physical principle occurring in an observed system (in this case, that fundamental principle was information transfer).

 ## Longer description